Jump to content

 • In-Game Bonus: Provides a +3 Misc bonus to Perception checks when using this item to find electronics in a 30ft by 30ft space. +1 bonus for each Up Tech done starting at Tech 1.

 Long range audio recorder: Normally a Parabolic Microphone in most Tech 0 and 1 civilizations.
-This device is used to here noises in extreme detail from a targeted location even at extreme distances.
+This device is used to hear sounds in extreme detail from a specific location, even at long distances.

 • In-Game Bonus: Provides a +2 Misc bonus to Perception checks when using this item to listen in on a small group of people standing within a 10ft square up to 500ft away. +1 for every Up Tech done.

-Micro-Recorder: An extremely hard to find device that can record or even transmit audio and/or video.
-The receiver usually has to be close by (distance based on Tech Level) or they have to come in and pick up the device.
-The DC for detecting the device is 14 + 2 for ever Tech Level.
+Micro-Recorder: An extremely hard-to-find device that can record or even transmit audio and/or video.
+The receiver usually has to be close by (distance based on Tech Level), or they have to come in and pick up the device.
+The DC to detect the device is 14 + 2 at every Tech Level.

-Tap: A common device used to 'tap' into hard wired communication and security systems.
+Tap: A common device used to 'tap' into hard-wired communication and security systems.
 This can be used both to spy on people and to gain a 'backdoor' into computer systems.
-The tap into hard wire communications can allow the players to remotely listen in on conversations.
-In Tech 1 or higher levels they can even effect the comms by cutting the signal or by joining in on the conversation.
+The tap into hard-wired communications can allow the players to remotely listen in on conversations.
+At Tech 1 or higher levels, they can even affect comms by cutting the signal or joining the conversation.

 Tracker Bot: (Requires Tech 2) This moderately stealthy robot can attempt to trail a target while attempting to stay hidden.
-It has built in short and long range audio and video recorders.
+It has built-in short and long-range audio and video recorders.
 And can be outfitted with a Comms Tracker, Comms Interceptor.
 It is used to help spy on multiple people at once and learn about them.
-It has an encrypted data drive by default and it a trough device to crack.
+It has an encrypted data drive by default, and it's a tough device to crack.
 Stealth roll is automatically 15.
 Decrypt data drive DC is 25.
 Its Perception and Study checks are auto 15. +2 to all attributes for each Tech Level above Tech 2.

 Profession Kits